xiuyu88/ASDGC-Dataset/README.md

 # ASDGC-Dataset

-This repository contains the benchmark datasets used in the experiments of **Adaptive-Scale Dynamic Graph Learning with Cross-Scale Global Fusion (ASDGC)** for non-stationary multivariate time series forecasting.
+This repository provides the benchmark datasets used in the experiments of **Adaptive-Scale Dynamic Graph Learning with Cross-Scale Global Fusion (ASDGC)** for non-stationary multivariate time series forecasting.

+This repository is intended for **academic reproducibility and research convenience**.
+It is **not** an official distribution channel for the original datasets.

-## Files in This Repository
+## Repository Contents

 ```text
 ASDGC-Dataset/